kew-myco/its_glue/README.md

 ## Raison D'etre

 `its_glue` is a pipeline to batch process pairs of forward and reverse chromatagrams produced via Sanger sequencing.
 It wraps powerful tools for working into a simple workflow, and outputs collated, organised results.
-The pipeline covers basecalling, assembly of forward and reverse reads, ITS extraction, and open-reference OTU picking.
+The pipeline covers basecalling, assembly of forward and reverse reads, ITS extraction, and OTU picking.

 ## Requirements